 Off the top of your head, do you know the answer to these questions: what will happen to your application if Amazon S3 — one of the most widely used Amazon Web Services — suddenly goes down?
 Are you confident that your website will continue serving requests if it fails to load assets from the cloud?
 What about your deployment system?
 Will you still be able to add capacity to your fleet?
 And don’t forget the other dozen or so backend services you’re running for file sharing, data analytics, secrets management, etc. that all depend on S3 to operate correctly.
-The question really becomes: is the distributed system you’ve built resilient enough to survive such an outage?
+The question really becomes: is the distributed system you’ve built reliable enough to survive such an outage?

 Unfortunately, this scenario isn’t hypothetical — it’s for real.
 Two weeks ago, on February 28th, we witnessed a significant service disruption of S3 that caused many websites and services — including the one you’re browsing at this very moment — to go offline for hours.
 A quick summary of the incident: while debugging a different issue with S3, a member of the S3 team executed a command that removed a larger set of servers than intended from service.
 The following recovery process, which required restarting two S3 subsystems, took much longer than expected.
 Ironically, the failure cascaded not only to other AWS services, like EC2 and EBS, but also caused the AWS Service Health Dashboard to report stale status information.